Roxanne Shante: Legacy

-At the height of her career, Shante was referred to as the "Queen of Rap" by The New York Times and has been noted as a hip-hop pioneer.
+At the height of her career, Shanté was referred to as the "Queen of Rap" by The New York Times and has been noted as a hip-hop pioneer.
 The Sunday Times credited her for popularizing diss tracks.
-Billboard editor Natalie Weiner wrote that Shante's "blazingly male-shaming diss track" and "hip-hop's first recorded beef" helped move hip-hop further toward the mainstream, calling her "rap's first female star."
+Billboard editor Natalie Weiner wrote that Shanté's "blazingly male-shaming diss track" and "hip-hop's first recorded beef" helped move hip-hop further toward the mainstream, calling her "rap's first female star."

 Consequence considered her "a mentor for generations of female MCs, and an early advocate in rap for female empowerment."
-In 1989, The Christian Science Monitor stated that the popularity of rappers like Roxanne Shante, Salt-N-Pepa, and MC Lyte created a path for the next generation of female hip hop artists.
+In 1989, The Christian Science Monitor stated that the popularity of rappers like Roxanne Shanté, Salt-N-Pepa, and MC Lyte created a path for the next generation of female hip hop artists.
+In 2025, Shanté became the first solo female rap artist to receive the Grammy Lifetime Achievement Award and the second female hip-hop act in general after Salt-N-Pepa received it in 2021.